 - Magnifying Glass With Light helps those with vision loss or other eyesight problems.

 Besides that, there are tons of apps and games to stimulate seniors’ minds.
 And many public libraries offer free downloadable ebook rentals (even magazines) for e-readers.
 Ebooks help low or fixed-income households have an entire library at their fingertips for next to nothing.

 Apps can be helpful for a variety of other services as well, from transportation to food delivery.
 For those in a pinch, Uber and Lyft are two apps seniors can use if they need last-minute transportation help.

-Also, growing numbers of food delivery services deliver subscription boxes each month for meals and snacks.
+Also, growing food delivery services deliver monthly subscription boxes for meals and snacks.
 Food delivery services help seniors maintain a healthy, well-rounded diet without going to the store.
 Similarly, some grocery chains have apps for online shopping and curbside pickup.
 This option is ideal for those who may have mobility issues.

 Internet Cost As A Barrier To Aging In Place Products

 For generations who grew up before the internet, aging in place products may feel daunting.
 In addition, it can be challenging to learn how to use the internet and utilize its benefits.
 But despite the learning curve, more seniors are learning to use technology to stay connected.

 For example, in a study about elders and internet use, the Pew Research Center found that in 2000, 14% of seniors had the internet at home.
 By 2017, that number jumped to 67%.

 However, researchers also noted home internet use varied among different age groups.
 For example, 82% of people between 65 and 69 have internet, whereas just 44% over 80 have it.